-Preventive Care Guidelines (PCG) are located on the Molina website at: MolinaHealthcare.com/Providers/ny/medicaid/resource/guide_prevent.aspx
+Preventive Care Guidelines (PCG) are located on the Molina website at www.molinahealthcare.com under the Health Resources dropdown.

 Provider's can help by conducting these regular exams in order to meet the targeted State and Federal standards.
 If you have questions or suggestions related to well childcare, please call our Health Education line at (866) 891-2320.